 Once the gravel is clean and you have siphoned all the tank water out, it’s time to get started on the outside glass and fixtures.
 Use a clean bucket filled with lukewarm water to clean the outside of your aquarium by wiping it down with a paper towel.

 If there are any stains on the glass, you can make use of some vinegar to remove them.
-Just mix some vinegar (typically white distilled) in warm water and pour it directly onto the stained area before wiping with a paper towel.
+Just mix some vinegar (typically white distilled) in warm water and pour it directly onto the stained area before wiping it with a paper towel.
 If necessary, repeat this step until all of the stains are gone.

 Aluminum fixtures can also be cleaned with a mix of vinegar and water, making sure to rinse off any residue.